imambungo/dirjump/README.md

 ### Always put visited directory to the history

-If you want dirjump to always put visited directory to the history, add the following snippet to the end of the script:
+This is not recommended but if you want dirjump to always put visited directory to the history, add the following snippet to the end of the script:

 ```bash